NoelV11/Secode/src/INSTALL.md

-# Installing flawfinder
+# Installing Secode

-You can install flawfinder a number of different ways.
+You can install Secode a number of different ways.
 Choose the approach that's most convenient for you!
 The options (described below) are (1) pip, (2) package for Unix-like system, (3) source install, and (4) run directly.